A few things I plan to work on when I’m finished with several things I’m already working on.

-An even more nascent idea about heresy in the middle ages, less lurid inquisition and more genuine theology, considering that the human spirit is always drawn to validation and individuality, and the institution always wants obedience and effacement.
+(An even more nascent idea about heresy in the middle ages, with less of lurid inquisition and more genuine theology; a consideration of how the human spirit is drawn to validation and individuality, and the institution imposes obedience and effacement.)

-I think of it this way, rather than as an autobiography, because I think for the reader, my own story will somewhat amaze, in respect of the hatreds, pettinesses, lost opportunities, bad advice taken.
-A very heartland story, of a downwardly mobile family somehow put off the rails by the culture.
-But my thought is, to take the incidents as they were, not chronologically, maybe categorically: bad vacations, bad holidays, etc., and then to analyze them in light of, what would have produced a better outcome?
+(I think of it this way, rather than as an autobiography, because I think for the reader, my own story will somewhat amaze, in respect of the casual hatefulness, pettiness, lost opportunities, bad advice taken.
+A very heartland story, of a downwardly mobile family somehow put off the rails by the culture, by paranoia, by perhaps a particular source of undermining gossip.
+But my thought is, to take the incidents as they were, not chronologically, but categorically: bad vacations, bad holidays, etc., and then to analyze them in light of, what would have produced a better outcome?)

 The Impresario (stage version)